ENDE

 • The settings for phase 1 and 2 (encryption algorithms, etc.)

-To start setting up IKEv1 IPsec VPN, first open the VPN Tracker IPsec Connection Creator:
+To start setting up your IKEv1 IPsec VPN on Mac, iPhone or iPad, open the

-VPN Tracker Connection Creator for IKEv1 IPsec
+VPN Tracker IPsec Connection Creator for IKEv1 setup on Mac

 You can now begin filling out the configuration options for your connection.

-VPN gateway address:
+VPN gateway address (IKEv1 IPsec)

-Remote networks
+Remote networks (split tunneling)

 Enter the remote networks you wish to connect to and click the + to add more.